Green Card Line Cook Jobs

 How does EB-3 green card sponsorship differ from H-1B for a line cook?

-Unlike the H-1B, the EB-3 has no annual lottery and is not capped in a way that blocks most applicants from moving forward.
+Unlike the H-1B visa, the EB-3 has no annual lottery and is not capped in a way that blocks most applicants from moving forward.
 It leads to permanent residency rather than a temporary work authorization.
 The tradeoff is a longer overall timeline: PERM labor certification alone can take one to two years before the I-140 is even filed, compared to H-1B status that can begin within months of selection.

 Which types of employers typically sponsor line cooks for a green card?